-Alamance Community School will follow the NC Standard Course of Study http://www.dpi.state.nc.us/curriculum/ for English Language Arts, Mathematics, Science and Social Studies.
+Alamance Community School follows the NC Standard Course of Study http://www.dpi.state.nc.us/curriculum/ for English Language Arts, Mathematics, Science and Social Studies.
 These standards outline state, national, and international benchmarks for achievement for all students.
 Teachers at ACS help students realize these achievement goals through research-based and developmentally appropriate methods and best practices in education.
 Effective classroom instruction in all subject areas at all grade levels includes the use of small group activities, project-based learning, classroom workshops, integrative units, authentic experiences and reflective and formative assessments.

-Writing Workshop: ACS will use the NC Standard Course of Study in Writing and follow the Writing Workshop Model from Teachers College at Columbia University.
+Writing Workshop: ACS uses the NC Standard Course of Study in Writing and follows the Writing Workshop Model from Teachers College at Columbia University.
 In Writer's Workshop, students are invited to live, work and learn as writers.
 Students learn writing craft techniques and to observe their lives and the world around them while collecting, drafting, revising, editing, and publishing.
 Students are given time to write, applying the skills and strategies they've learned to their own writing projects.
 As students write, the teacher provides feedback.
 Feedback is given through one-to-one conferences and small group instruction, and includes instructional compliments and teaching.

-Math Workshop: We will use the NC Standard Course of Study in Math and follow a Math Workshop Model.
-We will pull from multiple resources to meet the math standards, including Math in Practice by Sue O’Connell, math talks, math tasks, and the NC DPI math resources.
-First, students will have a math mini-lesson.
+Math Workshop: We use the NC Standard Course of Study in Math and follow a Math Workshop Model.
+We pull from multiple resources to meet the math standards, including Math in Practice by Sue O’Connell, math talks, math tasks, and the NC DPI math resources.
+First, students have a math mini-lesson.
 Next, students rotate through math workstations, including a small-guided math group with the teacher on the student’s instructional level.

 Project Based Learning/PBL

 Project Based Learning/PBL at ACS can take many forms.
-All of our extensive grade level projects will be aligned with the NC Essential Science and Social Studies standards and encompass many subject areas, connecting multiple fields of thought, and span most of the quarter.
+All of our extensive grade level projects are aligned with the NC Essential Science and Social Studies standards and encompass many subject areas, connecting multiple fields of thought, and span most of the quarter.
 Other projects might be a “passion” project, a topic that the teacher and students want to investigate further.
 “Passion” projects are usually a couple of weeks in length.
 Field experiences (field trips) and guest experts are key component in Project Based Learning (PBL) and are a part of ASC’s project work curriculum.

 All projects, however, offer rich educational experiences in which children are engaged in meaningful work that matters to them through tasks and inquiries designed to meet educational standards.
 Meaningful projects have several key components: